Sureuba/SENG-438-The-Amazing-Group-4/seng438-a5-team4.md

 </br>

 **Advantages vs. Disadvantages of RDC**
+Disadvantages:

-The main problem with the RDC.xls file was the issue of where and how to use the failure data form the DAT files, thus learning it and how to use it was a huge disadvantage.
-Another factor is that there are limiting factors and limited information that affects the reliability, such as environmental conditions, usage patterns or variations in manufacturing processes.
+* limiting factors and limited information that affects the reliability, such as environmental conditions, usage patterns or variations in manufacturing processes.
+* Although the RCD displays the number of failures per unit time, it does not tell us how or why the system failed, which is important when debugging the system.

+Advantages:
-The advantages were the visualizations of the data in the RDC charts, the rejected, continued and accepted regions make it easier to understand if data is actually reliable.
-Overall it is easier to make decisions using RDC related to code and its reliability.
+* The visualizations of the data in the RDC charts, the rejected, continued and accepted regions make it easier to understand if data is actually reliable.
+* Color coded
+* Overall it is easier to make decisions using RDC related to code and its reliability.

 #